Daiver/NumGrind/README.md

  - Prepare valgrind or another profiler (gprof?) - currently done by console run
  - Create big problem for performance tests - MNIST is ok, bottleneck is matrices multiplication
  - Add OSX support
+ - Travis show multiple warnings.
+I should fix it